 For her site-specific installation at Sapperton Park, van Beek pulls from photographs found in instructional manuals for children’s toys.
 Here, a set of child’s hands are surrogates for the artist’s own hands, shown animating a collection of abstract painted shapes.
 Like the hands of a giant, these fingers initiate a playful exchange between the physical and temporal space of the rudimentary toy construction sets in the original photographs and the colourful, faceless characters who now fill the frame of the work.

-The Play is curated by Jeff Khonsary for New Documents
+The Play was curated by Jeff Khonsary for New Documents and installed at 351 East Columbia Street, New Westminster.

 About the artist: